 Supporting clinical skills development of medical and nursing professionals and paraprofessionals.

-- Through seminars with our partners in India to share ideas and knowledge about best practices in improving MNCH (maternal and child health)
+- Through seminars with our partners around the world to share ideas and knowledge about best practices in improving MNCH (maternal and child health)

 - The development of a reproductive health manual for one of our partner organization

 - Linking with holistic and traditional health care providers, to ensure access to remote areas that have exceptionally high maternal and infant mortality.